bcgsc/tasrkleat-TCGA-analysis-scripts/README.md

 The two, `ensembl.fixed.sorted.gz` and `Homo_sapiens.GRCh37.75.gtf.gz` are not the same, and shouldn't be used interchangably.
-The annotations for MT and unassembled contigs are expected to be more different based on observation
+The annotations for MT and unassembled contigs are expected to be more different based on observation.